cse264/final-project-f24-asd825/README.md

 * Hassan Al Maqdoud -- maneging the Database and Deploying it
   * Hassan manages the PostgreSQL database, handling user data, watchlists, and using Neon to host the database for seamless frontend and backend interaction.

+## Functionality

+* The platform  supports User and Admin accounts.
+Regular users can sign up to manage their Watchlist, and update profiles.
+Admins have additional access to edit both user profiles , handling user management.

+* We used use a PostgreSQL database to store User Data ( watchlist, account credentials)

+* A React-based interface was used to create a responsive experience, with a Home Page that display trending and top rated movies and watchlist.and a Profile Page and a watchlist page.
+Admins get dedicated page for managing users.
+And lastly, a movie page that shows the poster, rating and options to rate and add to the watchlist

+* Passport was used to handle authentication.
+Mantine was used for the React Components.
+Axios was used to handle fetching more easily

+* The TMDB API is used to supply movie data, providing the platform’s database with up-to-date titles, genres, and cast details.